 – Gently flatten the dough with your hands and then roll tightly into a log making sure to push out any air bubbles.

-– Divide the dough into 10 equal pieces and roll into balls.
+– Divide the dough into 10 equal pieces and shape into smooth balls.
+(Use a scale for best results.)

 7. Fill and seal the siopao.
 (See TIPS)